 The Northwest Quadrant of Salt Lake City sits at the intersection of two interstate freeways, major national railways, and an international airport, which puts the area in high demand for expanding warehouse, distribution, and manufacturing.
-During the spring of 2019 the Inland Port Authority Board underwent a public comment and visioning process to help develop plans and strategies around the Inland Port's future development.
+During the spring of 2019 the Inland Port Authority Board underwent a public comment and visioning process to help develop plans and strategies around the Inland Port's future development resulting in an emphasis on expanding locations beyond the Northwest Quadrant for possible Inland Port sites in Northern and Western Utah.